Click Here to Return to Home Page

 His background may not have been what he claimed, and he led a life of more than usual interest.
 Being banned from preaching by the Archbishop of Canterbury was just one feature of his unconventional life.

-If you can't get to the museum send us a cheque for £1.50 plus postage - to check the amount for postage, please call 0117 9570942 or email email@example.com The cheque should be made payable to "Frenchay Village Museum" and the book will be sent to you.
+If you can't get to the museum send us a cheque for the price of the book plus postage - to check the amount for postage, please email firstname.lastname@example.org The cheque should be made payable to "Frenchay Village Museum" and the book will be sent to you.

 Frenchay Village Museum